-- The URL should not be a website link, or leads to any generic page from your site such as product pages, pricing page, Facebook page,…
+- The URL should not be a website link, or lead to any generic page from your site such as product pages, pricing page, Facebook page,…

 - If you get “HTTP authentication failed” or “HTTP bad request error”: Recheck your username and password.
 The reason is mostly that you typed them wrong, or your browser has auto-filled your login info incorrectly.

-How to fix your Facebook product feed error?
+How to fix your Facebook product feed errors?

-After spotted your Facebook feed errors, just update your source file details then upload that data feed file back to your Catalogue:
+After spotting your Facebook feed errors, just update your source file details then upload that data feed file back to your Catalogue:

 1. Open your edited product feed file